 What Is Chromyl Chloride Test?

-Chromyl chloride test is a qualitative analysis test used for the conformation for Cl– ions.
+Chromyl chloride test is a qualitative analysis test used for the conformation of Cl– ions.
 Let’s take an example to further get a clearer understanding of the test.
-A sample of chlorine-containing salt is heated with potassium chromate (K2Cr2O7) and concentrated sulfuric acid (H2SO4).
+A sample of chlorine-containing salt is heated with potassium chromate (K2Cr2O7) and concentrated sulphuric acid (H2SO4).
 If chloride is present, chromyl chloride is formed and red fumes are given out.
 Chromyl chloride test reaction is given as;

 K2Cr2O7 +4NaCl+6H2SO4 → 2CrO2Cl2 +2KHSO4 + 4NaHSO4 + 3H2O